The Most Relaxing Classical Album in the World... Ever! II

 Mediæval Bæbes

-solo vocals:
+Solo vocals:

-Katharine Blake and Karen Lupton
+Katharine Blake und Karen Lupton

 recording of: